Oxaliplatin and capecitabine is a chemotherapy combination known as XELOX. This combination might also be called CAPOX, CAPE-OX or OxCap.

 These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-Capecitabine comes as peach coloured tablets that you swallow whole, with plenty of water.
-You should take the tablets within 30 minutes of finishing a meal.
+Capecitabine comes as tablets that you swallow whole, with plenty of water.
+You usually take the tablets twice a day, about 12 hours apart.
+You should take them within 30 minutes of finishing a meal.

 Taking your tablets

 Speak to your pharmacist if you have problems swallowing the tablets.

 Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, no more or less.

 Talk to your specialist or advice line before you stop taking a cancer drug.